 Conclusion

-Today we learned how to add an overlay image to a WebGL texture in JavaScript with the three.js
+Today we learned how to add an overlay image to a WebGL texture in JavaScript with three.js

 Thanks for reading!
 We hope that you found this article helpful.
 Feel free to reach out to us on Twitter with any questions, comments, or suggestions.